apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 #### LDAP

 If AUP is controlled via LDAP, decide how choices should be remembered back inside the LDAP instance.

-LDAP settings for this feature are available [here](Configuration-Properties-Common.html#ldap-connection-settings) under the configuration key `cas.acceptable-usage-policy.ldap[0]`.
+{% include {{ version }}/ldap-configuration.md configKey="cas.acceptable-usage-policy.ldap[0]" %}

 #### Disable Acceptable Usage Policy